50+ Years of Community Impact

 A task force of JLPA members led by Carol Schwartz sets out to create a dynamic learning center devoted to science and technology, originally inspired by the Chicago Museum of Science and Industry.
 Over the next 11 years, the League provides nearly $175,000 in seed money and extensive volunteer support to the museum’s Board of Directors.

 As the museum launches, members from the JLPA and the Junior League of San Jose collaborate to develop the museum’s comprehensive volunteer recruitment and training program.

 TODAY, The Tech Museum of Innovation is one of Silicon Valley’s must-see attractions and welcomes 500,000 visitors each year, engaging people of all ages and backgrounds in exploring and experiencing technologies affecting their lives, and serving as an inspiration to future innovators.

 The first JLPA cookbook, A Private Collection, is published as a fundraiser.
-In 19xx, it wins the R.T.
+It wins the R.T.
 French Tastemaker Award for Outstanding Cookbook.

 1982: The Latham-Hopkins Gatehouse is placed on the National Register of Historic Places as a landmark building.

 1984: Building on the success of its first cookbook, A Private Collection II is published.

 1988-90: The JLPA is one of the first chapters in the Association to eliminate sponsorship and age requirements, opening membership to any woman who is committed to developing the community through effective action and volunteer leadership.

 The League collaborates with Youth and Family Assistance to develop the Daybreak Shelter Program for Homeless Youth, the first suburban homeless youth shelter in the nation.
 Daybreak provides transitional housing and independent living skills training for homeless individuals aged 16-21.
 It remains the only program of its kind in San Mateo County.